How to Pick the Right Nursing Home for Your Loved Ones

 There are typically three ways to pay for nursing home care.
 These include:

 • Personal funds.
-The most common way to pay for nursing home care is through one’s own personal resources.
-This may come from a personal savings account, or via assistance from family members.
+The most common way to pay for nursing home care is through personal resources.
+This may come from a personal savings account or via assistance from family members.

 • Long-term care insurance.
 Another way that some people choose to pay for nursing home care is through long-term care insurance, which refers to a type of private insurance policy that can be used to pay for a variety of long-term care, including nursing home care, as a person ages.

 • Assistance through Medicaid.
-However, not all aging or disabled persons qualify for Medicaid - you may have to spend some of your own money first in order to qualify.
+However, not all aging or disabled persons qualify for Medicaid - you may have to spend some of your money first to qualify.
 Further, not all nursing homes accept Medicaid coverage.
-If you plan on using Medicaid to help you afford the costs of nursing home care, it is critical that you check with the nursing home first before admitting your loved one.
+If you plan on using Medicaid to help you afford the costs of nursing home care, you must check with the nursing home first before admitting your loved one.

-As you begin to think about nursing homes, set a budget, and know what your spending limits are.
-Some nursing homes are much more expensive than are others.
+As you think about nursing homes, set a budget, and know your spending limits.
+Some nursing homes are much more expensive than others.

 Weigh Any Special Needs

-If your loved one has any special healthcare needs, this should be at the top of your list when considering which nursing home to choose.
-It is very important that your loved one resides within a nursing home with staff and nurses that are trained in, and knowledgeable about, your loved one’s specific condition.
-Examples of conditions that may warrant specialty care include Alzheimer’s, dementia, Parkinson’s, or any other cognitive or physical disabilities.
+If your loved one has unique healthcare needs, this should be at the top of your list when considering which nursing home to choose.
+Your loved one must reside within a nursing home with staff and nurses trained in and knowledgeable about your loved one’s specific condition.
+Conditions warranting specialty care include Alzheimer’s, dementia, Parkinson’s, or other cognitive or physical disabilities.

-In addition to thinking about your loved one’s health needs, you should also take the time to think about the type of nursing home care your loved one wants and needs; people with serious disabilities or health concerns will likely need more care.
+In addition to considering your loved one’s health needs, you should also consider the type of nursing home care your loved one wants, and needs; people with severe disabilities or health concerns will likely need more care.
 Types of nursing home care include: independent living facilities, assisted living facilities, intermediate care, congregate care, skilled nursing, hospice care, adult daycare, and respite care.

 Location, Location, Location

-An important part of ensuring that your loved one is well cared for and protected from nursing home abuse and neglect is checking in on them and visiting them on a regular basis.
-In most cases, the more often that you are able to visit your loved one, the better.
-As such, the location that you choose for care is imperative; choosing a nursing home that is more than an hour’s drive away may impede your ability to see your loved one on a regular basis.
+An essential part of ensuring that your loved one is well cared for and protected from nursing home abuse and neglect is checking in on them and visiting them regularly.
+In most cases, the more often you can visit your loved one, the better.
+As such, the location you choose for care is imperative; choosing a nursing home that is more than an hour’s drive away may impede your ability to see your loved one regularly.

 Depending upon the visiting hours and regulations of the nursing home that you choose, the location may also have a positive - or negative - impact on your loved one’s ability to see other friends and family members or leave the facility for special events or holidays.